-- Artist Statement, including an explanation of their artistic process. - A proposal for the artwork. - References (attached or online)- max.
+- Artist Statement, including an explanation of their artistic process. - A proposal for the artwork, including a description of how the work could be installed in the SSF front window/ foyer. - References (attached or online)- max.
 5 PDF images or links to previous works online. - A brief budgetary outline, with reference to materials, transport, and installation costs. - A statement of any relevant experience in arts education.